-There may be times when Amerigroup says we will not pay for all or part of the recommended care.
+There may be times when Amerigroup says we will not pay for all or part of the care your doctor recommends.
 You have the right to ask for an appeal.
-An appeal is when you or a person on your behalf asks Amerigroup to look again at the care your child's doctor asked for and we said we will not pay for.
+An appeal is when you or a person acting on your behalf asks us to look again at the care your child's doctor requested and we denied.
+You must file an appeal within 60 days from the date on our first denial letter (letter stating we won't pay for a service).

 You can appeal our decision two ways:

-- Call Member Services at 1-800-600-4441 (TTY 711) - Send us a letter to:
+- Call Member Services at 800-600-4441 (TTY 711) - Send us a letter and any information you want us to look at to: